 The triggers of IBS are key to managing this condition; food, stress, anxiety, and more can easily offset the balance within your body.
 It’s important to track what foods react negatively with your digestive system and to avoid those that impact you most.
 A food for one person may do nothing, but another it may induce IBS with diarrhea.
 Also stay mindful of stressful or anxiety inducing situations, and limit them if possible.

 When one gets overly stressed, the nervous system becomes overly aroused, and triggers movement within the digestive system.
 The digestive tract is also highly integrated with the immune system; ushering in a reaction from the slightest triggers such as allergies.

 While Irritable Bowel Syndrome can be soothed with treatment, it can’t be cured, causing most people to manage this condition for life.
 A clean, healthy diet can help ease the uncomfortable symptoms one may experience with IBS.

-There are short-chain carbohydrates that the small intestine does not interact well with, and by limiting certain foods, the bloating, gas build up, and diarrhea.
-There has been identified foods called FODMAP, which stands for Fermented Oligosaccharides, Disaccharides, Monosaccharides And Polyols.
-These sugar alcohols and short-chain carbohydrates absorb poorly and are not suggested for those dealing with IBS.
+There are short-chain carbohydrates that the small intestine does not interact well with, and by limiting certain foods, the bloating, gas build up, and diarrhea can be controlled.
+There has been identified foods called FODMAP, which stands for Fermented Oligosaccharides, Disaccharides, Monosaccharides And Polyols, these sugar alcohols and short-chain carbohydrates absorb poorly and are not suggested for those dealing with IBS.